-OCP Section 5.1 General: Anticipated Housing Needs in the Next Five Years
+OCP Section 5.1 General: Anticipated Housing Needs in the Next Five Years character.

-Objective: Support expansion of housing types within Esquimalt while addressing concerns such as tree protection, parking, traffic, noise, effects on neighbouring properties, and neighbourhood character.
+Objective: Support expansion of housing types within Esquimalt while addressing concerns such as tree protection, parking, traffic, noise, effects on neighbouring properties, and neighbourhood

-- Policy: Support the development of a variety of housing types and designs to meet the anticipated housing needs of residents.
-This may include non-market and market housing options that are designed to accommodate young and multi-generational families, the local workforce, as well as middle and high income households. - Policy Support the inclusion of secondary suites within present and proposed low density residential land use designated areas. - Policy Support the inclusion of detached accessory dwelling units on appropriate low density residential land use designated areas where only one principal dwelling unit exists. - Policy Support the development of a variety of housing types and designs to meet the anticipated housing needs of residents.
+- Policy Support the development of a variety of housing types and designs to meet the anticipated housing needs of residents.
+This may include non-market and market housing options that are designed to accommodate young and multi-generational families, the local workforce, as well as middle and high income households. - Policy Support the inclusion of secondary suites within present and proposed low density residential land use designated areas. - Policy Support the development of a variety of housing types and designs to meet the anticipated housing needs of residents.
 This may include non-market and market housing options that are designed to accommodate young and multi-generational families, the local workforce, as well as middle and high income households. - Policy Encourage the development of rental accommodation designed for a variety of demographic household types, including young families.